dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-guidance/dotnet-guidance-error-model.md

 ## PreconditionFailure

 Information informing the client that some required precondition was not met.
-Has one property `Violations`, a collection of `DaprPreconditionFailureViolation`, which each has `Subject` (subject where the precondition failure occured e.g. "Azure"), `Type` (representation of the precondition type e.g. "TermsOfService"), and `Description` (further description e.g. "ToS must be accepted.").
+Has one property `Violations`, a collection of `DaprPreconditionFailureViolation`, which each has `Subject` (subject where the precondition failure occured, e.g. "Azure"), `Type` (representation of the precondition type, e.g. "TermsOfService"), and `Description` (further description e.g. "ToS must be accepted.").

 ## RequestInfo

-Information returned by the server that can be used by the server to identify the clients request.
+Information returned by the server that can be used by the server to identify the client's request.
 Contains `RequestId` and `ServingData` properties, `RequestId` being some string (such as a UID) the server can interpret, and `ServingData` being some arbitrary data that made up part of the request.